 So, how do you turn your brand into a high-performing asset with loyal customers?

-Why Does Your Brand Exist?
+Why Does Your Multifamily Brand Exist?

 For example, Chick-Fil-A emphasizes that the company is about more than its delicious breaded chicken sandwiches.
 The fast-food giant upholds strong family and Christian values and has a corporate commitment to putting the happiness of customers and employees before profits.
-In 1946, Founder Truett Cathy decided to close the restaurant on Sundays to allow employees to rest or worship if they choose — a practice Chick-Fil-A still upholds today.
+In 1946, Founder Truett Cathy closed the restaurant on Sundays to allow employees to rest or worship if they choose — a practice Chick-Fil-A still upholds today.

 Before you can turn your multifamily brand into a high-performing asset, you must first set clearly defined business goals.
 They should be attainable, measurable, and focused on the big picture.